kismetwireless/kismet/docs/dev/tracked_component.md

 #### Accessing from outside the object

 It may be necessary to allow access from outside callers.
+This is only required for other code directly accessing your object; for exporting your data via the REST interface and other serialization methods, so long as your data is in `TrackerElement` objects it will be handled automatically.

-There are several methods you can utilize:
+If you do need to provide access to your data objects, there are several methods you can utilize:

 ##### Method one: Provide functions which interface to the complex type